canklot/Muhafiz/README.md

 On decryption, the header is checked and the HMAC validated before decryption.

-Site names and usernames are stored as hashed with sha256 (without salt)
+Site names and usernames are stored as just hashed with sha256 (without salt)

 # Usage